BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 Don't move either of them into the Active Mods panel.
 {.is-warning}
 6. Save and export the load order to your game.
-7. Start the game either directly through BG3MM or use your prefered method.
+7. Start the game either directly through BG3MM or use your preferred method.

 *You can also just drag the .zip file into your **Inactive Mods** section without unpacking it first.
 Then continue with Step 4.